 Gradle has a built-in task called Wrapper.
 On execution of wrapper task, necessary wrapper files are generated in the project directory.
 To run the wrapper task, use the below command

-The generated wrapper properties file contains following information about Gradle distribution -
+The generated wrapper properties file contains the following information about Gradle distribution -

-All the above aspect can be configured by executing the following command line -
+All the above aspects can be configured by executing the following command line -

 It is important to update the software to get the benefits of new features and improvements.
 We can manually upgrade the Gradle to the newer version by changing the URL properties in the wrapper property file.
 But it would be better to upgrade the wrapper through the wrapper task.

 To upgrade a Gradle wrapper to a particular version, run the below command

 To check the specified version of the Gradle, we can run the following command: gradle -version